RainerGa/CCMT/CCMT_SOURCE/Tool1/README.md

 2. Download Capture2Text [Download Link]https://sourceforge.net/projects/capture2text/files/Dictionaries/
 3. go to %APPDATA% and create directory "ccmtools" (Example: C:\Users\[your Username\AppData\Roaming\ccmtools
 4. Extract Capture2Text in this (3.)
 Directory
-5. Copy customer2ticket.csv an phonenr2customer.csv in the directory (3.)
+5. Copy customer2ticket.csv, ccmt_config.xml an phonenr2customer.csv in the directory (3.)

 After this steps you should see the following directory structure on your PC: